Leixb/Aminer-citations-to-csv-for-neo4j/README.md

-# DBLP-Citation-network V13 converter for neo4j
+# AMiner Citation-network V13 importer for neo4j

 This is a small go program to convert the data from [aminer][1] to CSV so that they can be imported with `neo4j-admin import`.
 This was used for